almibe/ligature-scala/README.md

 Use `scalafmtAll` to format code.

+### Running the Server

+The server can be ran using the `serve` command.

+`sbt serve`

+If you are using the interaction shell, I recommend using

+`reStart`

+This will let you reload the server whenever you want by repeating the command.

 ### Running the REPL

 Sometimes running the Ligature REPL from the sbt shell causes issues.